ez889/feta/README.md

 - a small motor drives a rotating table,
 - a knife mechanism moves up and down.

-The table rotates, positioning each container under the knife, which cuts the cheese inside the container according to the required pattern.

 ---

 ## Phase 5 — Pakerica (Packaging)